hzz0024/HSRL_workshop/README.md

 ***

-Within each block we'll keep some flexibility to have questions or discussion.
+Within each block below we'll keep some flexibility to have questions or discussion.

 ## Part1: Handling SNP array data: VCF filtering and formatting